In this document the words “thesis” and “dissertation” shall be interpreted synonymously.

 II.
-Where a programme leading to the degree of Ph.D. has included coursework (whether or not completed while a student at the University) all such work must be submitted and accepted as being of suitable quality before progression to the thesis work can be sanctioned.
+Where a programme leading to the degree of Ph.D. in Theology or Church Music has included coursework all such work must be submitted and accepted as being of suitable quality before progression to the thesis work can be sanctioned.
 The examiners of the thesis shall be provided with details of the coursework assessment.

 III.
 All arrangements and details in connection with the candidacy, to include the appointment of examiner(s), must be approved before the examination may take place.

 IV.
 The candidate must be instructed about the regulations and guidelines for the submission of the thesis, to include any specific conditions that must be satisfied before the submission may be presented for examination.